cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 2. **Decryption**: To decrypt the ciphertext $$ C $$ using the private key $$ k_{priv} $$, the decryption function $$ D $$ is applied.
 This is represented as: $$ M = D_{k_{priv}}(C) $$

-> "The key property of asymmetric encryption is that the decryption key $$ k_{priv} $$ cannot be feasibly derived from the encryption key $$ k_{pub} $$, even though they are mathematically related.
+> "The most important property of asymmetric encryption is that the decryption key $$ k_{priv} $$ cannot be feasibly derived from the encryption key $$ k_{pub} $$, even though they are mathematically related.
 This allows the public key to be shared openly, while the private key must be kept secret by the owner."

 [//]: # (------ How it works graphically -------------------------------------------------------------------)

-Here's a graphical representation of asymmetric encryption:
+Here's a graphical representation of how asymmetric encryption works:

 [//]: # (see https://mermaid-js.github.io)
 {% mermaid %}
 %%{init: {'theme':'base'}}%%
 flowchart TB;

-U1(["👩 Sender"]) --> |"📒 Plaintext"| E["⚙️ Encryption Process"]
+U1(["👩 Alice"]) --> |"📒 Plaintext"| E["⚙️ Encryption Process"]
-PK["🔑 Public Key"]
-PK --> E
-E --> C["🔒 Ciphertext"]
+U1["👩 Alice"] --> |"🔑 Bob's PUBLIC KEY"| E["⚙️ Encryption Process"] E --> C["🔒 Ciphertext"]

+U2(["👨 Bob"]) --> |"🔒 Ciphertext"| D["⚙️ Decryption Process"]
-C --> D["⚙️ Decryption Process"]
+U2(["👨 Bob"]) --> |"🔐 Bob's PRIVATE KEY"| D["⚙️ Decryption Process"] D --> P["📒 Plaintext"]
-SK["🔐 Private Key"]
-SK --> D
-D --> U2["📒 Plaintext (Receiver)"]
-U1["👩 Sender"] --> |"🔑 Public Key"| PK
-U2["👩 Receiver"] --> |"🔐 Private Key"| SK
 {% endmermaid %}

-In the diagram above, the "Sender" encrypts the plaintext message using the "Public Key" of the receiver.
+In the diagram above, Alice encrypts a message using Bob's public key.
-The encrypted message (ciphertext) is then sent to the receiver.
+The encrypted message can be then sent to Bob.
-The "Receiver" decrypts the ciphertext using their own "Private Key" to retrieve the original plaintext message.
+Bob decrypts the message using his private key.
+Note that the public key is available to everyone (including Alice), while the private key is only known to Bob.
+So only Bob can decrypt the message.

 [//]: # (------ How it works in code -------------------------------------------------------------------)
+Now, let's see how asymmetric encryption can be implemented in practice using Java code.

-In this example, "ECIES" (Elliptic Curve Integrated Encryption Scheme) is used for encryption and decryption.
-ECC offers similar levels of security to RSA but with smaller key sizes, which often translates to faster computations and lower power consumption.
-It combines the ECC algorithm with a symmetric cipher for effective encryption.
+The following example uses the ECIES ([Elliptic Curve Integrated Encryption Scheme](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme#Formal_description_of_ECIES)) algorithm for encryption and decryption.
+ECIES offers similar levels of security to RSA but with smaller key sizes, which often translates to faster computations and lower power consumption.
+The Java implementation combines the ECC algorithm with a symmetric cipher for effective encryption.

 ```java
 import javax.crypto.Cipher;